Professor Helps Students Find Success with Online College Math

 Dr. Monika Kiss's enthusiasm for her discipline and love of teaching add up to academic success for her students.
+As a result, she is a finalist in t

 Any Saint Leo University student who has taken a mathematics class with Associate Professor Monica Kiss knows that Dr. Kiss loves mathematics.